wilted winter green salad with pomegranate recipe

 The colours here – crimson and brilliant green – look good, and when served warm, this is an ideal winter salad.
 It's excellent as a starter or as a side dish with meat and fish, and also works well as a main dish for a light lunch.

-- seeds from 1 pomegranate (to remove, gently roll the fruit around a few times, then slice in half.
+To remove the seeds from the pomegranate, gently roll the fruit around a few times, then slice in half.
 Holding one half of the fruit cut side down over a bowl, tap the skin with a wooden spoon)

 Tear apart the radicchio and cabbage.
 Remove and discard the chunkier stems, and cut or tear the leaves into 6-8cm strips.
 Place in a pan with a little olive oil and wilt together for a few minutes so that they are warm but still crunchy.
 Take off the heat.